Martin-Muraskovas/cicd_learning/branches.md

 ## Task 4

+- Automate the process of step 1
+- Copy the code
-automate process of ssh step 1 copy code manually ssh in and check if code is there manually start app, check if it works, check if there are new features
+- Manually ssh in and check if code is there
+- Manually start the app, check if it works, check if there are the new features

-go back and automate starting the app
+- Go back and automate starting the app